mrcavalcanti/mosaicoo/docs/sources/visualizations/stat-panel.md

 ### Show

-Choose how Grafana displays your data.
+Choose how Mosaicoo displays your data.

 #### Calculate

 Show a calculated value based on all rows.

-- **Calculation -** Select a reducer function that Grafana will use to reduce many fields to a single value.
+- **Calculation -** Select a reducer function that Mosaicoo will use to reduce many fields to a single value.
 For a list of available calculations, refer to [Calculation types]({{< relref "../panels/calculation-types.md" >}}).
 - **Fields -** Select the fields display in the panel.

 #### All values